Phase

 History of severe allergic or anaphylactic reactions to humanized or murinemonoclonal antibodies

-Functional status of NY Heart Association (NYHA) Class III or higher for heartfailure at the screening visit
+Functional status of New York Heart Association (NYHA) Class III or higher for heartfailure at the screening visit

-Known active bacterial, viral, fungal, mycobacterial infection or other infection (including tuberculosis [TB] or atypical mycobacterial disease but excluding limitedsuperficial fungal or viral infections of the skin or nails) or any severe episodeof infection requiring hospitalization or treatment with Intravenous (IV)antibiotics within 4 weeks prior to baseline visit or oral antibiotics within 2weeks prior to baseline visit
+Known active bacterial, viral, fungal, mycobacterial infection or other infection (including tuberculosis (TB) or atypical mycobacterial disease but excluding limitedsuperficial fungal or viral infections of the skin or nails) or any severe episodeof infection requiring hospitalization or treatment with IV antibiotics within 4weeks prior to Mo 0/Day 0 infusion or oral antibiotics within 2 weeks prior to Mo 0/Day 0 infusion

 Known active malignancy or active monitoring for recurrence of malignancy, includingsolid tumors and hematological malignancies, except basal cell, in situ squamouscell carcinoma of the skin, and in situ carcinoma of the cervix or the uterus thathave been excised with clear margins